ganrad/aks-aspnet-sqldb-rest/README.md

     Verify the automatic load balancing behavior provided by Kubernetes *Services* layer by following the instructions in the code snippet below.

     ```bash
     # Press Control-C and exit out of the shell script.
-Then edit the `start-load.sh` using
+Then edit the `test-canary.sh` using
     # 'vi' or 'nano' editor.
 Uncomment the 'sleep 2' shell command line.
 Save the shell
     # script.
-Re-run the 'start-load.sh` script.
+Run the 'test-canary.sh` script.
-    $ ./shell-scripts/start-load.sh
+    $ ./shell-scripts/test-canary.sh
     #
     # Observe the value of the 'X-Pod-IpAddr' HTTP Response Header.
 It should alternate
     # among the Pod IP addresses.